jaysaurus/Co.Koa/miniSite/documentation/Config.md

 ---

-### config.json
+### config.json/config.js(co-koa-core^1.17.1)

-The config.json file houses a number of core configurations for your project:
+The config.json/config.js file houses a number of core configurations for your project.  as of co-koa-core^1.17.1, you can now opt to use a config.js in place of config.json.
+This is designed to help with deployments to - for example - Heroku instances where a dynamic port is assigned on your behalf.

 ```javascript
 "appKeys": [],